M Club Tradition

 A recurrent theme of Otho Winger, president of Manchester University from 1911-41, was that a complete education emphasized body, mind and soul.
 Therefore it comes as no surprise that intercollegiate sports at Manchester started during the Winger administration.

-M Association's start is traced to April 3, 1921, when the Varsity M Association met for the first time.
+M Club's start is traced to April 3, 1921, when the Varsity M Club met for the first time.
 The group was open to both men and women who had won an M letter in intercollegiate sports or debate.

 On Dec.
 16, 1927, the athletic and forensic teams representing Manchester University were christened "Spartans," a name chosen because of the elements of team, concentration, cooperation, and sacrifice that were dominant among the early Spartans.

-Alumni and former athletes continue to to support MU athletics through the M Association in a number of ways.
+Alumni and former athletes continue to to support MU athletics through the M Club in a number of ways.